yznerf/yznerf.github.io/_posts/2022-11-06-mailaccounting-by-script.md

         Write-Host -BackgroundColor Green "The process was saved for later."
     }
     Else{
-        Write-Host -BackgroundColor Red "Error: There is already a folder for this Ticket: $TicketNr" Write-Host -BackgroundColor Red "If this is an error, please delete it."
+        Write-Host -BackgroundColor Red "Error: There is already a folder for this ticket: $TicketNr" Write-Host -BackgroundColor Red "If this is an error, please delete it."
         Write-Host ""
         Read-Host "Press ENTER to quit"